 are able to work out the alphabetic code by themselves and some manage when they

 are trained to guess from a range of clues.
-However, at least 20% of children fail
+However, many children fail to learn

-to learn to read without direct teaching.
-In fact, all children benefit when their
+to read without direct teaching.
+In fact, all children benefit when their teacher’s

 Elizabeth is an experienced teacher who specialises in synthetic phonics teaching